City-of-Helsinki/bestpractice/es.md

     * Test the components visually with gemini
     * A single page with all the components for human consumption, separate pages with component per page for CI
+* process.env can be read only from one file, separate ENVs that are read only build time and those that are read runtime

 #### React